nadavtadelis/Reproducible_Metrics/README.md

 ## Getting Started

-Download the repo onto your local machine and open your command prompt.
+Download the repo onto your local machine and open your command prompt to the Reproducible_Metrics directory.
 Simply type in the following commands to run the analysis:

 ```
 make clean